NaleRaphael/fatrace/README.md

 # Editor for [fatraceschool][url_fatraceschool]
-!!!
-UI of this app is not completed, so you have to execute this by editing the variables in `main.py` and running a Python process. !!!
+**UI of this app is not completed, so you have to execute this by editing the variables in `main.py` and running a Python process.**

 A editor to reduce repeated works on recording ingredients information of lunch for students.

 * Requirement
 Python 2.7 (for Windows users, [WinPython][url_winpython] is recommended)